 - C. Public Employees' Medical and Hospital Care Act (PEMHCA) OPTION The City contracts with CalPERS to provide medical benefits to bargaining unit members in accordance with the Public Employees' Medical and Hospital Care Act (PEMHCA).
-The City contracts for the unequal method of employee contribution in accordance with Government Code section 22893. - D. Medical Opt-Out If an employee is covered by a group health insurance outside of a City-provided program (evidence of which must be supplied to the Employee Benefits Division the employee may elect to discontinue City health insurance coverage and receive two hundred and thirty dollars and seventy-seven cents (\$230.77) bi-weekly to deposit into the employee's deferred compensation account or any other pre-tax program offered by the City.
-In order to be eligible for the opt-out payment the employee must be enrolled in a plan which ensures that the City is complying with the Affordable Care Act (ACA) and will not incur penalties under the ACA. - E. Section 125 Plan Employees shall be eligible to participate in a City approved Internal Revenue Code Section 125 Flexible Spending Plan under the same terms and conditions as all other eligible City employees.
-This plan allows employees to use pre-tax salary to pay for regular childcare, adult dependent care and/or non-reimbursable medical expenses up to maximums provided by law.
+The City contracts for the unequal method of employee contribution in accordance with Government Code section 22893. - D. Medical Opt-Out If an employee is covered by a group health insurance outside of a City-provided program (evidence of which must be supplied to the Employee Benefits Division the employee may elect to discontinue City health insurance coverage and receive two hundred and thirty dollars and seventy-seven cents (\$230.77) bi-weekly (effective the beginning of pay period following Council approval of this MOU, the cost of the single party premium up to a maximum of \$600.00 per month (\$276.92 bi-weekly).